operand/agency/examples/gradio_threaded/README.md

 # Summary

-> ❗️Please note, this application is no longer actively supported but is kept here for reference.
-The following directions may be outdated and no longer work.
-If you have any questions or need assistance please reach out.

-This directory showcases an example Gradio application integrated with Agency.
+This directory showcases an example Gradio application integrated with Agency using the `ThreadSpace` class.

 The app uses the [`Chatbot`](https://www.gradio.app/docs/chatbot) gradio component, and allows chatting and sending commands to any connected agent.